 If the preceding Google-provided solutions aren't suitable for your organization, you can set up authentication using a Kubernetes service account and using its bearer token to log in.
 For details, see Set up using a bearer token.

 Policy Controller enables the enforcement of fully programmable policies for your fleet clusters.
 These policies act as "guardrails" and prevent any changes to the configuration of the Kubernetes API from violating security, operational, or compliance controls.

 Learn more about what you can do with Policy Controller in the Policy Controller documentation.

 Google Cloud provides a range of features and products that provide security at the application level, including Binary Authorization to ensure only trusted images are deployed on your fleet clusters, Kubernetes network policies to control connections between Pods, and fine-grained service access control for Anthos Service Mesh.

-For fleet clusters on Google Cloud only, the Anthos Security dashboard also provides an at-a-glance view of your applications' current security features, as well as a more detailed policy audit view to show you where you can modify security configurations or workloads to improve your security posture.
+For fleet clusters on Google Cloud, VMware, and bare metal only, the Anthos Security dashboard also provides an at-a-glance view of your applications' current security features, as well as a more detailed policy audit view to show you where you can modify security configurations or workloads to improve your security posture.

 Learn more about fleet application security features in the following guides:

 - Kubernetes network policies